 The GHS comprises three primary components:

-• Hazard Classification: Systematic criteria for classifying chemicals based on their physical, health, and environmental hazards.
+Hazard Classification: Systematic criteria for classifying chemicals based on their physical, health, and environmental hazards.
+Do you want to learn about Hazard Classification?
+Click here for more information.

 GHS is crucial for Chemical Regulatory Affairs because it streamlines regulatory compliance across different countries by standardizing hazard communication.
 This reduces discrepancies between national regulations, simplifies international trade, and enhances safety by ensuring that hazard information is clear and consistent.